digital-asset/daml/docs/source/getting-started/installation.rst

 2. Choosing Daml Enterprise or Daml Open Source
 ***********************************************

-Daml comes in two variants: Daml Enterprise or Daml Open-Source.
+Daml comes in two variants: Daml Enterprise or Daml Open Source.
 Both include the best in class SDK, Canton and all of the components that you need to write and deploy multi-party applications in production, but they differ in terms of enterprise and non-functional capabilities: